jasonwhite/syscalls/README.md

 ## Features

- - Provides of all syscalls for multiple architectures (see table below).
+ - Provides a syscall enum for multiple architectures (see table below).
  - Provides methods for invoking raw syscalls.
  - Provides an `Errno` type for Rustic error handling.